Octoframes/myst-coordinate-systems/coordinates.md

 # Polar Coordinates

-In polar coordinates, points in a plane are defined by radial distance $r$ and angular coordinate $\theta$  ([](#polar_overview)).
+In polar coordinates, points on a plane are defined by radial distance $r$ and angular coordinate $\theta$  ([](#polar_overview)).
 The [radial direction](#fig-polar_radial) measures the point's distance from the origin, while the [angular direction](#fig-polar_angular) corresponds to the counterclockwise angle from the positive x-axis.
 These two dimensions together specify any point in the plane.

 :::{figure} #my-mafs-polar
 :name: #fig-my-mafs-polar
 :width: 200px
-An interacitve comparison of  Cartesian and polar coordinates
+An interacitve comparison of  Cartesian and polar coordinates.
 :::